TV Is Dying, Broadband Declining

 Captcha

-The list shirt, wine, brown and snake contains how many colors?
+The list hand, bank, knee and glove contains how many body parts?